-In terms of the DSM-5, new alcohol users could roughly equate to displaying 0-2 of the 11 symptoms discussed.
+In terms of the DSM-5, new alcohol users could display 0-2 of the 11 symptoms discussed.
 The difficulty is that one never knows if social or occasional drinking will lead to the development of alcohol use disorder.
 In the early phases of alcohol abuse, a person will usually get an introduction to different types of alcohol and experiment with alcohol in various forms.

-Most often, these experimental individuals are either high school students or young adults, such as college students.
+Most often, these experimenting individuals are either high school students or young adults, such as college students.
 Drinking is usually a social event among this younger set, and they collectively binge drink as a way of partying.
 They may not be regular drinkers, but binge drinking alone still puts them at risk of developing alcohol use disorder.
-According to the National Institute on Alcohol Abuse and Alcoholism, binge drinking occurs when, within two hours, a person reaches a blood alcohol content of -0.08 or greater.
-For women, depending on body weight, this usually requires four drinks, and in men, it requires five drinks.
+According to the National Institute on Alcohol Abuse and Alcoholism, binge drinking occurs when, within two hours, a person reaches a blood alcohol content of 0.08 or greater.
+For women, depending on body weight, this usually requires four drinks, and in men, it requires five drinks in 2 hours.
 However, many binge drinkers will exceed the four or five drink mark and experience higher levels of BAC as well as a host of debilitating physical and mental side effects.

 Alcohol abuse is never exclusively about alcohol.
 For this reason, a full spectrum of rehab services that starts with medical detox and continues to treat the psychological aspects of abuse is needed.